Are you looking for neck pain treatment in Brunswick, Melbourne? Acupuncture is a natural health care option for the treatment of neck pain.

-It is often combined with other tools of East Asian Medicine for the relief of neck pain.
+At Dantian Health, acupuncture is often combined with other tools of East Asian Medicine for the relief of neck pain.
 These include massage, moxibustion, gua sha or cupping.
 All these approaches offer a natural, drug-free alternative for relief of neck discomfort and restoration of mobility.
 They also work to address the underlying causes of your neck issues.
 Book an appointment online now to begin the journey of moving yourself out of pain.

 This article will explore the common effects and causes of neck pain, including tips to prevent onset.
 We will look at the scientific evidence for the use of Chinese Medicine for neck pain.

 What is the effect of neck pain on a person?

 Beyond localised pain, the most common side-effect of neck pain is a headache.

 The symptoms of neck pain disrupt everyday activities.
 Associated pain and immobility can prevent work and disrupt sleep.

 What is the prevalence of neck pain in Australia?